MyArtGallery

 Beyond Exhibitions: Education, Tours and Professional Engagement

-John Cruthers brings to 16albermarle a distinguished track record in collection development and advocacy.
-Working from 1974, he collaborated with his mother Sheila Cruthers to assemble the Cruthers Collection of Women's Art—Australia's largest stand-alone collection of women's art, subsequently gifted to the University of Western Australia in 2007.
-Since 1985, he has advised Australian private collectors on acquiring significant contemporary works.
-This curatorial and collecting expertise ensures that 16albermarle maintains rigorous standards in the artists and works it presents, positioning the gallery as a trusted source for serious engagement with southeast Asian contemporary practice.
+John Cruthers has spent decades building and championing art collections.
+Starting in 1974, he worked with his mother Sheila Cruthers to assemble the Cruthers Collection of Women's Art, Australia's largest standalone collection of women's art, which they donated to the University of Western Australia in 2007.
+Since 1985, he's advised Australian private collectors on acquiring significant contemporary work.

 Planning Your Visit to 16albermarle